The Liberal Arts Major

 The Capstone Experience

-At the conclusion of their studies, all BLA Majors complete a Capstone experience course or project in their area of emphasis.
-The product of this Capstone experience -- thesis, written or creative work, performance or media production, research or project report -- becomes the culminating element in the Student Portfolio.
+At the conclusion of their studies, all BLA Majors complete a 499 Capstone course in their area of emphasis.
+The Capstone helps students synthesize learning and sill acquired in the undergraduate program.

 All of the options in the Liberal Arts Emphasis (42 Credits) have the same basic requirements: After a student is officially admitted to the BLA degree program, she or he must decide upon an emphasis within the Liberal Arts Major: Interdisciplinary Studies, a Designated Emphasis in Communication or Language Arts, or an Independent Design.